 If you observe the above example, we created read-only fields with different data types, and if we uncomment the commented code, we will get a compile-time error because we are trying to change the value of read-only fields.

-When you run the above c# program, you will get the result as shown below.
+When you run the above c# program, you will get the result below.

 The following are the important features of the read-only variables in the c# programming language.